 Mailchimp is a powerful piece of software that handles the back end of building an email list.
 See that email signup box over on the right?
-That is tied into the Mailchimp account for BlogReactor.
-If you decide to be super awesome and sign up to our email list, several pieces of software are involved in actually making that happen, and Mailchimp is one of them.
+That box is put there by a program called Thrive Leads, and it’s tied into the Mailchimp account for BlogReactor.
+If you decide to be super awesome and sign up to our email list (do it, everyone else is), several pieces of software are involved in actually making that happen, and Mailchimp is one of them.

-Blog Reactor uses MailChimp because of a few key features we were looking for:
+Blog Reactor uses MailChimp because it has a few key features we were looking for:

 - There are a lot of MailChimp templates available, which makes the process of building forms and pages easier

 - The MailChimp API is well developed and allows for some neato high level functions if you happen to be a code-y type person

 - Mailchimp pricing is pretty sweet.
 You can use a full featured version for free (the internets love “free”)

 - Learning how to use MailChimp is pretty easy.
 I did it in two-ish days, and if I did it, trust me, you can do it, too.

 Ok, so that’s all super duper.
 The problem is that integrating MailChimp with WordPress is an arcane bit of magic that – to me at least – wasn’t very obvious.
 Luckily, I found this video, which does a good job walking through the basic steps of integrating MailChimp with WordPress.